 It’s clear the bassist is recording with an upright electric bass imitating a double bass.
 The way the bass melody slides up and down the fretboard creates a smooth soothing space.
 It’s impossible not to bop your head in agreement.

 The band uses traditional instruments like double bass, guitars, and piano.
+We love the melodic lead clarinet, which is one of the hardest instruments to learn.
 They tie these together with a Novation launchpad which allows for samples and sound manipulation.
 The Novation Launchpad often appears in the band’s videos.

 6# Starboy ft.
 Daft Punk by The Weeknd (2016)